 A student failing any two or more classes (under 70%) for consecutive weeks will be ineligible for all school activities until they have shown improvement in the classes that they are failing.
 A week is usually defined as Monday through Sunday, a period of seven calendar days.
-Teachers MUST record at least two grades in a week and the student list is due.

 An eligibility list will be given to all teachers.
-It is up to the teacher/coach/sponsor to check the list weekly to insure the eligibility of every player/student's ability to compete/perform.
+It is up to the teacher/coach/sponsor to check the list weekly to ensure the eligibility of every player/student's ability to compete/perform.
 Parents will be notified by email or a letter.